puneet1984/PWM-Solar-Charge-Controller/README.md

 https://github.com/SpenceKonde/ATTinyCore

-2) ISP programmer - you can use arduino as ISP or a USBASP device (amazon.inRobu.in)
+2) ISP programmer - you can use arduino as ISP or a USBASP device

 https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP#use-arduino-as-isp